jesuslopezpino/ExampleQuery/README.md

 ### findByExample

-ExampleQuery offers to developer an easy way to perform custom filtered queries, to do this `Service<BasicDTO<PK>>` provides five methods to perform these queries:
+ExampleQuery offers to developer an easy way to perform custom filtered queries, to do this `Repository<BasicDTO<PK>>` provides five methods to perform these queries:

 ```java
 public int countByExample(DTO example, FilterMap filter) throws ExampleQueryException;